wrmilling/nixos-pinebook-pro/README.md

 # nixos-pinebook-pro

+Archived, all content is now in wrmilling/nixos-configuration repository.

 NixOS Pinebook Pro Configuration

 README.md is a todo item, just like the rest of this.
 It will be fleshed out when the configuration is mostly stable.